alif2499/Tumor-Image-Classification/README.md

 In this notebook the Convolutional Neural Network is used to classify brain tumor images.

 # Dataset
-The dataset can be found from here https://www.kaggle.com/alifrahman/modiified
+The dataset for this can be found from here https://www.kaggle.com/alifrahman/modiified

 *If the code doesen't load, you can check here https://www.kaggle.com/alifrahman/tumour-classification-using-cnn*